IlyaSamoylov45/OnlineCourses/Database course/Textbook Notes for lectures/Database System Concepts Readings.md

 Chapter 1.3.2 Instances and Schemas
   - The collection of information stored in the DB at a particular moment is called an instance of the DB.
+  - Overall design of DB is called database schema.
+  - The physical schema is hidden beneath the logical schema, and can usually be changed easily without affecting application programs.

+Chapter 1.3.3 Data Models
+  - Data model: a collection of conceptual tools for describing data, data relationships, data semantics, and consistency constraints.

 Chapter 1.4 Database Languages
+  - A database system provides a data-deﬁnition language to specify the database schema and a data-manipulation language to express database queries and updates.
+They are not really two separate languages but instead form parts of a single database language.

+Chapter 1.4.1 Data-Manipulation Language
+  - A data-manipulation language (DML) is a language that enables users to access or manipulate data as organized by the appropriate data model.
+  - Types of accesses:
+    1. Retrieve information
+    2. Insert information
+    3. Delete information
+    4. Modify information
+  - Two Types:
+    1. Procedural DMLs: user specify what data and how to get the data.
+    2. Declarative DMLs: user specify what data are needed not how to get it.
+  - The portion of a DML that involves information retrieval is called a query language.

+Chapter 1.4.2 Data-Deﬁnition Language
+  - Database schema is expressed by a special language known as the DDL
+  - Database systems implement integrity constraints that can be tested with minimal overhead:
+    1. Domain Constraints
+    2. Referential Integrity
+    3. Assertions
+       - An assertion is any condition that the database must always satisfy.
+       - Domain constraints and referential-integrity constraints are special forms of assertions.
+       -  When an assertion is created, the system tests it for validity.
+If the assertion is valid, then any future modiﬁcation to the database is allowed only if it does not cause that assertion to be violated.
+    4. Authorization
+       1. Read authorization, which allows reading, but not modiﬁcation, of data
+       2. Insert authorization, which allows insertion of new data, but not modiﬁcation of existing data
+       3. Update authorization, which allows modiﬁcation, but not deletion of data
+       4. Delete authorization, which allows deletion of data.

 Chapter 1.5 Relational Databases

+Chapter 1.5.1 Tables
+  - The relational model is an example of a record-based model.
+  - Record-based models are so named because the database is structured in ﬁxed-format records of several types Chapter 1.6 Database Design
+  - Database design mainly involves the design of the database schema.

+Chapter 1.5.2 Data-Manipulation Language
+  - The SQL query language is nonprocedural.
+A query takes as input several tables (possibly only one) and always returns a single table.

+Chapter 1.5.3 Data-Deﬁnition Language
+  - SQL provides a rich DDL that allows one to deﬁne tables, integrity constraints, assertions, etc.

+Chapter 1.5.4 Database Access from Application Programs
+  - SQL also does not support actions such as input from users, output to displays, or communication over the network.
+  - Application programs are programs that are used to interact with the database Chapter 1.6.1 Design Process
+  - The focus at this point is on describing the data and their relationships, rather than on specifying physical storage details.
+  - In a speciﬁcation of functional requirements, users describe the kinds of operations (or transactions) that will be performed on the data

+Chapter 1.6.2 Database Design for a University Organization

+Chapter 1.6.3 The Entity-Relationship Model
+  - The entity-relationship (E-R) data model uses a collection of basic objects, called entities, and relationships among these objects.
+  - A relationship is an association among several entities
+  - Entity sets are represented by a rectangular box with the entity set name in the header and the attributes listed below it.
+  - Relationship sets are represented by a diamond connecting a pair of related entity sets.
+The name of the relationship is placed inside the diamond.
+  - One important constraint is mapping cardinalities, which express the number of entities to which another entity can be associated via a relationship set.

+Chapter 1.6.4 Normalization
+  -  Among the undesirable properties that a bad design may have are:
+     1. Repetition of information
+     2. Inability to represent certain information
+  - The goal of Normalization is to generate a set of relation schemas that allows us to store information without unnecessary redundancy, yet also allows us to retrieve information easily.

 Chapter 1.7 Data Storage and Querying
   - The query processor is important because it helps the database system to simplify and facilitate access to data.